Hamled/tunes-takeout-api/README.md

 in order of most number of favorites, along with a canonical URL for the request.

+If the request was not successful, the following HTTP status codes may be returned depending on the specific error:
+* 400 - The request parameters were invalid.
+The limit was not an integer between 1 and 100.

 #### Examples
 ##### Request with default limit
 Request URL: